The last time I was back home in Perth, Western Australia for a visit I suddenly became a victim to reverse culture shock.

-And apparently, you begin to assimilate the new behaviour into your personality.
+And apparently, you begin to assimilate the new behaviour into your own personality without realising.

-Then when you go back to your hometown thinking, you will be able to settle in comfortably without thinking, when you realise how much you’ve forgotten.
+Then when you are back to where you think is home believing, you will be able to settle in comfortably without the feeling you are an outsider, when all of a sudden you realise how much you’ve forgotten about your hometown.

 Speaking mostly Italian, I find myself losing words and helpful phrases, sometimes my accent becomes a little Italianized without me realising.

-I begin to miss the spontaneity of Italians, for organising things at the moment, I find it strange not just to turn up at friends homes only with a bottle of wine and whip up a bowl of pasta with a few simple ingredients; instead I have to make appointments to go out to eat with them in advanced.
+In Australia I miss the spontaneity of Italians, their ability to organise things on the fly.
+I find it strange not just to turn up at friends homes with no fuss.
+Simply a bottle of wine and whip up a bowl of pasta with whatever is in lying around.
+Instead I am peeved at having to make social appointments in advance only to go out to eat at disappointing restaurants and pubs.

 I never order pasta at a restaurant in Australia as I’ve gradually become a pasta snob (yes there is such a thing).
 I will not eat over cooked pasta, it must be al dente.

-And of my last visit home, I feel awkward at Australian coffee shops.
-Don’t get me wrong I still love, all-day breakfast and brunch is a dirty little pleasure I always indulge in whenever I’m in Australia, but it’s just I have a problem with the coffee.
+Now I feel awkward at Australian coffee shops.
+Don’t get me wrong I still love, all-day breakfast and brunch is a dirty little pleasure I always indulge in whenever I can, but it’s just I have a problem with coffee in Australia

 I’ve become an avid espresso drinker in Italy.
 Every morning I have at least two cups of the thick black delicious liquid, I can’t get enough of it, I even will drink it without sugar to get the most of the bitter, full flavour.